The-Known-Galaxy/archives/jedi/historical_events/battle_of_hoth/battle_of_hoth.md

 # Introduction

 The Battle of Hoth was a decisive triumph for the Galactic Empire and one of the Alliance to Restore the Republic's worst battlefield defeats during the Galactic Civil War.
 The Imperial attack was aimed at eliminating the Rebel Alliance's Echo Base on the distant ice world of Hoth.
 When a viper probe droid sent by Darth Vader arrived on Hoth, the location of the base was compromised.

 # Section 1

 Imperial forces eventually forced the Rebellion to vacate their base on Yavin 4 following the Rebel Alliance's significant victory at Yavin.
 If the Yavin 4 base was ever lost, a holocron produced by Bail Organa, one of the Rebel Alliance's founders, provided a list of probable hideouts.
 Despite the loss of both the Yavin 4 and the Boz Pity bases, Luke Skywalker picked Hoth as the Rebellion's new major base after being stuck on the planet for a length of time around 1 ABY.
 Following a surprise discovery by a Viper probe droid deployed to the planet, Vader's own Death Squadron fleet arrived in the Hoth system.
 Luke Skywalker briefly witnessed the arrival of the Viper robot on one of his patrols, mistaking it for a meteorite, but he was unable to explore the matter further before he and his tauntaun were assaulted by a wampa.

 # Section 2

 Han Solo ,who had originally planned to leave Hoth due to his status as a wanted criminal by Jabba the Hutt, with the main motivating factor behind the decision being an encounter with a bounty hunter at Ord Mantell, eventually decided to go into the snowstorm to find Luke Skywalker when he failed to report back before the personnel was forced to close the base due to the blizzard.
 Skywalker was able to flee the wampa cave while also amputating one of the residents, albeit he was left barely alive as a result of the attack as well as being stranded in the storm.
 Han Solo found Skywalker, who had almost frozen to death.
-They set up camp and used Han’s dead tauntaun to keep themselves warm.
+They set up camp and used Hanâ€™s dead tauntaun to keep themselves warm.

 # Section 3

 Zev Senesca, posing as Rogue Two, was dispatched the next morning to scout for them and bring them back to base, with Solo answering to his calling.
 Skywalker's injuries were treated in a bacta tank once he was recovered and returned to Echo Base.
 After examining unusual radio communications detected up near the shield generator, Solo discovered and engaged the Viper, who fought it alongside Chewbacca.
 After Solo attempted to disable it with a blaster, the probe droid self-destructed, but not before transmitting evidence of their shield generator.
 Their discovery turned out to be the Rebel Alliance's primary base, which is located on the system's sixth planet.

 # Section 4

 Vader and many of his best officers planned a surprise strike, jumping out of hyperspace at a safe distance from the planet and exploiting the fact that meteor activity made it difficult for the Rebels to see approaching ships.
 They'd next launch a restricted long-range orbital bombardment to destroy the base, as well as any spacecraft and defenses that could be present.
 The next step would be for Major General Maximilian Veers to launch a massive ground attack to capture any survivors.